-Prices for flights in March were astoundingly low (a mere $480 for a direct flight from Seattle and the norm is almost twice that much), as were hotel rates, and there are all manner of pre-packaged trips to be had this time of year.
+Prices for flights to Iceland in winter can be astoundingly low (a mere $480 for a direct flight from Seattle and the norm is almost twice that much), as can hotel rates, and there are all manner of pre-packaged trips to be had this time of year.
 Plus, as I mentioned, the crowds are much smaller than during warmer months.
 The combination of all of these things led to a very satisfying trip.
 It’s really a no-brainer to travel during the shoulder season.

 I found that most flights are of the red-eye variety and land very early in the morning in Reykjavik, which leaves you with a couple of options.
 We chose to go straight to our hotel because we wanted to change into warmer clothes, drop off our suitcases, get some breakfast and spend the first day exploring the city.
 Another popular choice is to go directly to the Blue Lagoon for a few hours of soaking, since you often can’t check in to your room that early.
 We were just too tired upon arrive to really enjoy the Blue Lagoon, so we opted to hit it up on the way back to the airport.
 That worked out much better for us.